Skip to main content

 FieldTypeRequiredNotes

-dynamic_varsobjectNoKey-value pairs injected into the agent’s prompt
+dynamic_varsobjectNoKey-value pairs injected into the prompt (see below).

-campaign_idstringNoLink this call to a batch campaign
+campaign_idstringNoLink this call to a batch campaign for reporting.

 Dynamic variables